woobi/woobi/README.md

 > **note** - A `media` and `livetv` adapters are used by the UI if supplied.
 > **note** - config will be passed to custom adapters and can include additional key/value pairs

+View `/lib/core/adapter.js` for all available functions to use.

 >  The media adapter needs the following functions
 >  `tvShow( idShow )` `tvShows( obj )` `tvShowByName( name )` `tvShowByIMDB( imdb_id )`
 >  `tvShowEpisodes( idShow )` `recentEpisodes( obj )`